 A New Era for the Office

 As we reopen our workspaces, we have to find ways to balance the existing at-home workforce with those returning to the office.
-In terms of our role as a leading provider of office space in Western New York, we know that many businesses operate optimally when employees are in the office.
+In terms of our role as a leading provider of office space in Western New York and office space in Rochester, we know that many businesses operate optimally when employees are in the office.
 Studies show that people enjoy office interactions, working together, socialization and gatherings.

 As offices have reopened, we’ve seen a mix of 50% in the office and 50% working remotely to give the business time to make floor plan changes and other needed arrangements.
 Long term, offices will still be an integral part of operating and growing a business.
 However, one can’t paint every company with the same brush.
 Each organization will have to assess its needs for moving forward such as the space allocation per employee.
 Due to COVID-19, you can enlarge workstations or spread them out to meet de-densification requirements.